LaurentTreguier/vscode-uncrustify/README.md

 ## Extension commands

-* `Uncrustify: Download default config file` (`uncrustify.download`): Downloads a default `uncrustify.cfg` file and puts it at the root of the current workspace.
+* `Uncrustify: Create default config file` (`uncrustify.create`): Creates a default `uncrustify.cfg` file and puts it at the root of the current workspace.
+* `Uncrustify: Open config file` (`uncrustify.open`): Opens the configuration file that is currently set in the extension settings.

 ## Extension settings